Last Updated on August 25, 2023 by Soumya

 Chapultepec Castle

-One interesting place to visit with the Chapultepec Park is the Chapultepec Castle which also houses the National History Museum.
+One interesting place to visit inside Chapultepec Park is the Chapultepec Castle which also houses the National History Museum.

 There aren’t many cities in the Americas that can boast of castles.
 After all, the Americas never had kings and kingdoms.